Why an impressive Artist CV is crucial

-In the business or simply corporate world today, having a flawless CV can considerably influence the first impression of the employer/reader either positively or negatively.
-It’s actually obvious, and that’s why people take their time to get their CV “right”.
-And as you may already know, a good CV with the right elements could increase your chances of being hired.
+In the business world, having a flawless Curriculum Vitae can considerably influence the first impression you make on an employer or reader.
+This influence is why people take their time to create the ideal CV.
+As you may know, a CV with the right elements could increase your chance of being hired.

-You need to describe yourself in the most honest, simplest but captivating way possible.
-As an artist, you surely know how to draw attention so I guess it won’t be much of a big deal to you.
-You may include a little of your past experiences but not much because there is a section specially set aside for that.
-But if you have no experience at all, you may talk about yourself or your art style.
-In both cases, remember to keep it concise because as they say, less is more.
+Describe yourself in the most straightforward, captivating way.
+As an artist, we’re sure you understand how to draw attention.
+You may include information about your past experiences, but do not overwhelm them with this content as there is a specific section for your background.
+If you have no experience, you may discuss you and your art style.
+In any case, remember to keep it concise because less is more.

-In addition to your Artist CV, you need to prepare your Artist Statement and your Artist Biography.
+In addition to your Artist CV, you should prepare an Artist Statement and Artist Biography.